lynxthecat/cake-autorate/README.md

 A compromise bandwidth has to be set, and typically this means lost bandwidth in exchange for latency control that only works some of the time.
-In any even this compromise is not ideal.
+In any case this compromise is hardly ideal.

 ![image of Bandwidth Compromise](./Bandwidth-Compromise.png)

-This script periodically updates CAKE's bandwidth settings based on current measured conditions.
+This script aims to provide a solution to this problem and so periodically updates CAKE's bandwidth settings based on determined load and RTT measurements.

 ## Theory of Operation